eldyer/shipyard_relations/README.md

 Now `a, b` are friends as well as `a, c`.
 With `UndirectedExclusive`, adding `a, c` would replace `a, b` (exclusiveness meaning that only one relation of this kind can exist for an entity).

-To access relation inside systems for example, you simply borrow `RelationView` or `RelationViewMut`:
+In order to access relations inside systems for example borrow `RelationView` or `RelationViewMut`:

 ```rust
 fn system(v_person: View<Person>, r_friends: RelationView<Friends>) {